 A detail inside the building.
 Its entrance is towards the west and it is built in Gothic style.

-North to the sugar factory is the ruins of a large Khan, an important and impressive middle-ages Hotel that used to host the caravans from Damascus (Syria) to Cairo (Egypt).
-This Khan was built in the 13th C AD.
+North to the sugar factory is the ruins of a large Khan, an important and impressive middle-ages Motel that used to host the caravans from Damascus (Syria) to Cairo (Egypt).
+This Khan was built in the 13th century AD.

 A detail of one of the rooms of this large roadside motel.
 A lot of the stones have been stolen for reuse in the houses around.
 The site is also filled with rubbish, hopefully one day the municipality will clean it up and restore parts of it, bringing back a touch of its glory.

 (a) Joshua 12:7,23